ESCOMP/CTSM/doc/source/tech_note/Fluxes/CLM50_Tech_Note_Fluxes.rst

-(equivalent here to friction velocity) (m s\ :sup:`-1`) and :math:`C_{s}`  is the turbulent transfer coefficient between the underlying soil and the canopy air. :math:`C_{s}`  is obtained by interpolation between values for dense canopy and bare soil (Zeng et al.
+(equivalent here to friction velocity) (m s\ :sup:`-1`) and :math:`C_{s}`  is the turbulent transfer coefficient between the underlying soil and the canopy air. :math:`C_{s}`  is obtained by interpolation between values for dense canopy and bare soil (:ref:`Zeng et al. 2005 <Zengetal2005>`)
-2005)

 .. math::
    :label: 5.115)